MapWiseResearch/forecast_data/README.md

 - Column definitions and formats are not fully standardized
 - Some files reflect intermediate or snapshot outputs
 - Assumes familiarity with election data and forecasting workflows
+- No guarantees of completeness, consistency, or long-term stability

 Users should inspect files directly before downstream use.